SebastianSlaby/web-scraper/README.md

-By default the script uses gmail.com to send e-mail
+By default the script uses gmail.com to send the e-mail